-The Corporation undertakes to provide, without charge to each person soliciting through a written request directed to Mr. Dennis F. Uy at 747 Zobel Street corner Romualdez Street, Ermita Manila, a copy of its SEC Form 17-A (Annual Report).
+The Corporation undertakes to provide, without charge to each person soliciting through a written request directed to Mr. Dennis F. Uy at 747 Zobel Street corner Romualdez Street, Ermita Manila, a copy of its SEC Form 17-A (Annual Report) and/or Interim Financial Statements as of 31 March 2025.